 Have outdoor space?
 Lucky you.
 A rooftop, fire escape or balcony can be a great place to catch some rays on a summer day.
 If you can’t stand the heat for a few hours, chances are your plant can’t either.
 Concrete and bricks from surrounding buildings intensify the heat.
 Same goes for freezing temps.
 Try not to subject your plant to anything too extreme.

-What we want to do is try to recreate a plants natural environment as best as we can.
+We want to recreate a plant's natural environment as close as possible.

 In summer, the sun is in the sky for longer and your plants will dry out faster.
 You may want to be watering indoor plants a few times a week, especially in sunny spots.
 In winter, you may be watering less than that.
 Consider the angle of the sun in the sky — it is lower and can affect how much light is comes in through the window.
 Is the sun blocked by a nearby building or tree?
 Window sills that are sunny in the summer may be shady in the wintertime.
 See where the sun hits with the changing seasons and move your plants around so they’re getting the most light out of your space.